Skip to main content

 ZOOL-1604-012 Animal Biology MWF – 12:30 p.m.
 ES 317

 Meningitis is a potentially fatal infection of the fluids of the brain and spinal cord and is caused by the bacteria Neisseria meningitidis.
-The symptoms may appear two to ten days after infection, but usually appear within three to four days.
-People that are ill with meningitis will have fever, intense headache, nausea, vomiting, and a stiff neck.
+The symptoms may appear two to ten days after infection but usually within three to four days.
+People who are ill with meningitis will have a fever, intense headache, nausea, vomiting, and a stiff neck.
 It is important to seek care from a physician as soon as possible if these symptoms appear.

-Many healthy people carry meningococcal bacteria in their nose and throat without any symptoms.
-Usually, the bacteria stay in the nose and throat for a few days and will then disappear.
-The bacteria are spread from person-to-person by direct contact with secretions from the nose and throat.
-The reason that the organism disappears in some people and produces illness in others is not clearly understood but is probably related to individual susceptibility.
+Many healthy people carry meningococcal bacteria in their noses and throats without any symptoms.
+Usually, the bacteria stay in the nose and throat for a few days and then disappear.
+The bacteria are spread from person to person by direct contact with secretions from the nose and throat.
+The reason the organism disappears in some people and produces illness in others is not clearly understood but is probably related to individual susceptibility.

 Ciprofloxacin or rifampin are the antibiotics generally prescribed for those with close contact.
-It eliminates the bacteria from the nose and throat of persons carrying it, which may help protect contacts from developing a meningococcal infection.
+They eliminate the bacteria from the nose and throat of persons carrying them, which may help protect contacts from developing a meningococcal infection.

 MENUCLOSE